vitessio/website/content/en/docs/20.0/user-guides/schema-changes/ddl-strategies.md

 #### Setup

 - VReplication is part of Vitess
 - To use `gh-ost` strategy, the user must supply a `gh-ost` binary.
-By default, Vitess will look for the binary in `/usr/bin/gh-ost`.
+By default, Vitess will look for the binary `gh-ost` in the existing `PATH`.
 Otherwise, the user should configure the binary's full path with `--gh-ost-path`.
 - `pt-online-schema-change` is not included in Vitess, and the user needs to set it up on tablet hosts.
   - Note that on Vitess Docker images, `pt-online-schema-change` and dependencies _are_ pre-installed.